Sandeepkumargond/ChargeLoop/README.md

 ## Overview

-ChargeLoop is a full-stack web application that connects EV owners with charging station hosts, creating a seamless peer-to-peer charging marketplace.
-It features real-time location services, secure payment processing, and an intuitive user experience.
+ChargeLoop is a full-stack platform for discovering, booking, and hosting electric vehicle (EV) charging stations.
+It provides real-time location services, secure booking, host management, and a modern user interface for both EV owners and charging station hosts.

 ### Problem Statement